 There are 32 variations of Mayan that descend from Yucatec Mayan.
 Approximately 700,000 speak Yucatec Maya in the Yucatan and Quintana Roo.

 Around 5 million people across Mexico, Honduras, Belize, and Guatemala speak variations of it.
 Tzotzil Maya and Tzeltal Maya are dialects spoken in Chiapas.
-K’iche’ Maya is spoken in Guatemala,
+K’iche’ Maya is spoken in Guatemala.
+Many people of Mayan descent still wear their traditional Mexican dress.

 Mexico City is sinking every year